- 1 WordPress Security: 19 To Securing your Website

 From all these statistics, it is absolutely clear that we need to be a lot more careful in choosing and using the themes and plugins on our WordPress sites.
 Yes, there is a review process before a theme or plugin gets accepted.
 But the process is run by volunteers, which means it is not full-proof.

 So, how can you be careful about the themes and plugins used on your WordPress site?
 First of all, you need to make sure that you are using only the plugins you need.
-If you find a plugin which you aren’t using anymore, delete it immediately.
+If you find a plugin that you aren’t using anymore, delete it immediately.
 The same advice applies to the inactive themes too.

 When installing new plugins, make sure that you are choosing ones which are actively maintained.
-For instance, you might find some plugin which hasn’t been updated within the last 2 years.
+For instance, you might find some plugin that hasn’t been updated within the last 2 years.
 You should be very careful in using such outdated plugins as they might contain security loopholes.

 The best practice is to use themes and plugins from reliable sources only.
 Some common sources include the WordPress repositories, ThemeForest, CodeCanyon, Elegant Themes, MyThemeShop, StudioPress, WPMU Dev, Thrive Themes, etc.

-Another important thing is to keep away from the cracked or nulled themes or plugins.
+Another important thing is to keep away from cracked or nulled themes or plugins.
 A quick search on the internet will provide you with free copies of most of the premium themes and plugins.
 But the majority of these are injected with malicious codes, backdoors, or other kinds of security loopholes.
 Using these puts your site on serious risks of being hacked, abused, or taken down.

 13. Disable File Editing